LESLIE: Gary in Pennsylvania is trying to recover after basement flooding and needs some help picking up the pieces. What can we do for you?

 GARY: We had a flood here, a flash food.
 Rain came down in 8 hours, about 7 to 10 inches.
 It flooded our basement with about a foot of water.
 And I’m interested in finding out from you folks how we can get back to normal as far as the basement is concerned.
 It smells.
 We did manage to get the sump pump going and get the water out of the basement.
 But it was – like I said, it was a foot around the furniture and everything.
 And how can I manage to get things back to where they were before the flood?

-So what you want to do first is you want – as you’ve already done, you got rid of the water.
+So what you want to do first to recover after basement flooding is you want – as you’ve already done, you got rid of the water.
 Secondly, you want to prevent further damage by removing all of the wet materials.
 So, wet carpet has to be tossed out.
 If the basement is finished, does it have drywall down there?
 Those drywall sections have to be cut out to above the flood line.
 If there’s insulation in the walls, that has to be pulled out.
 If you have furniture that’s water-damaged, you may have an option of saving some of that if you can get it upstairs and start to dry it out and kind of make a decision as you go.
 But frankly, a lot of that should be covered by insurance so I wouldn’t maybe try too hard to save it.
 But get all of that material out of there.

 And then after it’s all torn out, then you’re going to want to spray those – that basement floor and the walls down with a solution of bleach and water, about 10 to 20 percent bleach with water.
 That will kill any mold spores that are left behind.
 Then get some fans down there; dry that all out.
 And then once it’s dry, then you can think about putting it back together.